hendraet/research-GANwriting/README.md

 In this case, `[id]` should be the id of the model in the `save_weights` directory, e.g. 1000 if you have a model named `contran-1000.model`.

+A pretrained model can be found [here](https://owncloud.hpi.de/s/bmHZdxiMX5ujv21).
+However, it only works for words of length 7, so the `MAX_CHARS` variable in `load_data.py` has to be set accordingly.

 ## How to test it?